aws-powertools/powertools-lambda-typescript/docs/core/logger.md

 You can change the order of [standard Logger keys](#standard-structured-keys) or any keys that will be appended later at runtime via the `logRecordOrder` parameter.

+!!! note
+    This feature is available only in the default log formatter and not with custom log formatters.

 === "reorderLogKeys.ts"

     ```typescript hl_lines="5 10"